lukasdesousa/MundoCriptoAnalyserAPI/README.md

 ---

-This API as been developed by <a href="www.linkedin.com/in/lukasdesouza">Lukas De Souza</a>, with the help of RugCHeck.
+This API as been developed by <a href="www.linkedin.com/in/lukasdesouza">Lukas De Souza</a>, with the help of RugCheck.